mf2vec-dev/vscode-metafont/README.md

 - Code quality\
   This is my first big TypeScript/JavaScript/Node.js project so I'm new to this ecosystem.
 I hope to learn more and improve the code quality and test coverage along the way.
 Anyone with more experience is welcome to fix obvious flaws or discuss potential improvements.
 - Fixes and improvements\
-  There is still a lot of room for improvement in some language features.
+  There is still a lot of room for improvement in some of the language features, both in terms of functionality and performance.
   There are some major and many minor bugs in the debugger.
   The GUI of the previews could also be improved.
 - Better efficiency and speed\
   Running METAFONT less frequently for previews and updating them based on unsaved files, may allow for near real-time previews.
 - Notebook-like METAFONT interface [maybe]\